GDO2000/CommuniFree/README.md

 ## Project description

 ### The Problem
-Through extensive brainstorming and discussion as a group, we identified food waste and the cost of living crisis as two real-world problems that we would like to adress with our app.
+Through extensive brainstorming and discussion as a group, we identified food waste and the cost of living crisis as two real-world problems that we would like to address with our app.

+We conducted user research to investigate the problem of food waste, and found that two-thirds of respondents reported throwing away good quality food at least once a week because they'd bought too much.
+Three-quarters of respondents indicated that they would be interested in an app that would allow them to give away such unwanted food items, and 40% reported that they were very concerned about the level of food waste across the country.
+In fact, all of our respondents indicated some degree of concern over this issue.

+We felt that during a cost of living crisis, facilitating the sharing of free food within the community would also help to reduce the financial burden being felt by so many.

+Furthermore, as many communities are still feeling the impact of social isolation imposed during the pandemic, we hoped another benefit of a food sharing app would be to reconnect people with those living in their local area.

 ### App features

 ### Going forward... 🚀

 <br/>